-- (1) Adjusted EBITDA is defined as: the Company's net income, calculated in accordance with generally accepted accounting principles, plus (i) net interest expense; (ii) income tax expense; (iii) depreciation and amortization expense; (iv) stock-based compensation expense; (v) income (loss) attributable to non-controlling interests; (vi) equity and/or debt-related transaction fees and expenses; (vii) certain merger or acquisition-related fees and expenses; (viii) certain restructuring, severance or other similar expenses; (ix) goodwill impairment charges; (x) certain executive and/or non-executive director succession planning expenses; and (xi) certain other expenses or adjustments primarily related to one-time, nonrecurring and/or non-cash charges that may be approved by the HCMC Committee from time to time.
-Pursuant to the original terms and conditions of the PSU award agreements, the HCMC Committee retains discretion to increase the threshold, target and maximum performance goals to include the Adjusted EBITDA contributions from merger and acquisition transactions that close during the performance period, based on the business case for the acquisition rationale approved by the Board during the due-diligence process, pro-rated for the time period such merger or acquisition is included in the Company group during the performance period.

-(2) Actual performance targets are not shown given the competitively sensitive nature of the information for the year two and year three opportunities.
-Please see "FY21 EBITDA PSUs" below for further - (2) Actual performance targets are not shown given the competitively sensitive nature of the information for the year two and year three opportunities.
-Please see "FY21 EBITDA PSUs" below for further information regarding the Adjusted EBITDA performance targets for the year one opportunity. - (3) The applicable payout, if any, will be interpolated on a straight-line basis if the Company's cumulative Adjusted EBITDA performance falls between the threshold and target or between target and maximum performance levels.
-Zero shares will be paid out for performance below the threshold level. - (4) Amounts achieved following the annual certification of performance under the FY21 EBITDA PSU do not vest until the end of the full three-year period based upon the executive's continued service through such date, with certain exceptions for a qualifying termination of employment.
+- (1) Adjusted EBITDA is defined as the Company's GAAP net income plus (i) net interest expense; (ii) income tax expense; (iii) depreciation and amortization expense; (iv) stock-based compensation expense; (v) income (loss) attributable to non-controlling interests; (vi) equity ad/or debt-related transaction fees and expenses; (vii) certain merger or acquisition-related fees and expenses; (vii) certain transaction restructuring, severance or other similar expenses; (ix) goodwill impairment charges; (x) certain expenses; (or non-excettive ad/or non-excettive a - (2) Actual performance targets are not shown given the competitively sensitive nature of the information for the year two opportunity and the current lack of an established target for year three opportunity.
+Please see "FY23 EBITDA PSUs" below for further information regarding the Adjusted EBITDA performance targets for the year one opportunity. - (3) The applicable payout, if any, will be interpolated on a straight-line basis if the Company's cumulative Adjusted EBITDA performance falls between the threshold and target or between target and maximum performance levels.
+Zero shares will be paid out for performance below the threshold level. - (4) Amounts achieved following the annual certification of performance under the FY23 EBITDA PSU do not vest until the end of the full three-year period based upon the executive's continued service through such date, with certain exceptions for a qualifying termination of employment.

 Adjusted EBITDA was used in both the short-term and long-term incentive programs in recognition that this measure is viewed as a core driver of the Company's performance and stockholder value creation in both the short- and long-term.
-In designing the incentive program for our Named Executive Officers, the HCMC Committee balanced the Adjusted EBITDA performance metrics with additional performance metrics under the short-term and long-term incentive programs in order to strike an appropriate balance with respect to incentivizing top-line growth, profitability, non-financial business imperatives and stockholder returns over both the short-term and long-term horizons.
+In designing the incentive program for our Named Executive Officers, the HCMC Committee combined the Adjusted EBITDA performance metrics with additional performance metrics under the short-term and long-term incentive programs in order to strike an appropriate balance with respect to incentivizing top-line growth, profitability, non-financial business imperatives and stockholder returns over both the short-term and long-term horizons.